-Supreme Facility Management Private Limited was incorporated on 19 May, 2005.
-Presently, the issued and paid-up capital of the company is 2,50,000 Equity shares of Rs.
-10 each.
-The Company is having registered office situated at REGD.
-OFF.
-120/121, JAI GANESH VISION 1ST FLOOR AKURDI, AKURDI, Pune 411035 is engaged in Integrated Facility Management, Employee Transportation, Factory in Factory and Supply Chain Management.

-Integrated Facility Management Includes Housekeeping, Manpower Supply, Staffing and Other Services related to Facility Management.
+Supreme Facility Management Limited was incorporated on 19 May, 2005.
+Presently, the issued and paid-up capital of the company is 1,82,50,000 Equity shares of Rs.10 each.
+From 1st March 2024 the company has been converted from Private Limited to Public Limited.
+The Company is having registered office situated at "A-121 Jai Ganesh Vision 1st Floor Akurdi Pune 411035" & is engaged in Integrated Facility Management, Employee Transportation, Production Support Services and Supply Chain Management.
+Integrated Facility Management Includes Housekeeping, Manpower Supply, Staffing and Other Services